 The Smithsonian Channel, in a program describing Woodstock, said it best: “Woodstock was the climax of the counterculture”!

 Today the music festival scenes are as popular as ever, but of course, with a completely different genre of music.
-The 1960’s flower-power era folk-songs and the “protest”-songs are long sealed in history, but of course, today’s music is the featured genre of current festivals.
+The 1960’s flower-power era of folk-songs and the “protest”-songs are long sealed in history.
+But, of course, today’s music is the featured genre of current festivals.

 But whether you travel to festivals at the Coachella, the Monterey Jazz festival, or perhaps to some Country & Western music festival in Texas, music festivals are here to stay.

 Whether you are old enough to have experienced Woodstock or not, even younger music festival fans love to hear what Woodstock was all about.

 Woodstock happened outside of Bethel, New York, on August 15-17, 1969, towards the end-peak of the hippie-era.